domm/DBIx-SchemaChecksum/README.md

 ## schemata

-An Arrayref containg names of schematas to include in checksum calculation.
+An Arrayref containing names of schematas to include in checksum calculation.
 See `DBI::table_info`

 Default `%`.